Clyng57/nzsh/README.md

 ### Install
 Run:

-    npm install -g fsmeta
+    npm install -g nzsh

 <a name="gettingstarted"></a>
 ### Getting Started
 Run:

-    fsmeta search
+    nzsh build

-It will then prompt you to type a directory and a keyword to search for.
-It will then start processing the image files and logging the matched images.
-Then, you will be prompted to open, rename, or save.
+It will then prompt you to build a script that can execute during ssh.

 <a name="compile"></a>
-### Build Exec
+### Run Script
-Go to the fsmeta folder and run:
+Run (filename is optional):

-    npm run build
+    nzsh run [filename]